Everything PR News

 The Brock Long Investigation (2018)

 FEMA Administrator Brock Long faced a Department of Homeland Security Inspector General investigation for alleged misuse of government vehicles for personal travel.
 The investigation surfaced during Hurricane Florence response.
-Long ultimately repaid the government and resigned in February 2019.
+Long ultimately repaid the government and resigned shortly afterward.
 The case demonstrated the compound damage when leadership controversy meets active disaster operations.

 The Reputation Mechanics